Home Overview Spelling Grammar Usage Translate

 Ex: Who iz your parents?

-Ex: Which parent iz tall
+Ex: Which boy iz tall

 ۔er?

-Ex: Why iz you ask
+Ex: Why you ask

 Ex: Will these questions ever end?